Suraj151/esp8266-framework/README.md

 Logger enables log on uart0 pins at 115200 baud rate.
 This is useful in case of debugging application flow.

-#### Detailed Documentation
+## Detailed Documentation
-Detailed documentations are ongoing in wiki page of repo....
+Detailed documentation is ongoing at wiki page, please visit [wiki page](https://github.com/Suraj151/esp8266-framework/wiki)....